fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_plugin.rst

 A FAST-OAD plugin can provide additional FAST-OAD modules, Jupyter notebooks and configuration files:

-    - plugin-provided FAST-OAD modules are usable in :ref:`configuration files <configuration-file>` and can be listed ans used in the same way as native modules (see :ref:`get-module-list`).
+    - plugin-provided FAST-OAD modules are usable in :ref:`configuration files <configuration-file>`, and can be :ref:`listed<get-module-list>` and :ref:`used<configuration-file-problem-definition>` in the same way as native modules.
-    - plugin-provided notebooks can be accessed using :ref:`dedicated command<python-usage>`.
-    - plugin-provided configuration files can be used with :ref:`dedicated command<generate-conf-file>`.
+    - Command line can be used by users to retrieve :ref:`notebooks<python-usage>` and :ref:`configuration files<generate-conf-file>`.

 Plugin structure
 ################